cpa4001/COP3003_IntegrationProject/README.md

 - Define and use iterators and other operations on aggregates, including operations that take functions as arguments.
 [Usage]
   - Shown in the use of overloaded operators including overloading the unary (-) operator with a Backlog object
   - Shown in the methods of the Backlog class

+- Follow best practices for style and readability

+- Follow best practices for documentation